Storytelling for TV Writers

 By the end of class, you’ll learn how to structure a compelling 3-5 minute story and connect solidly with your audience.
-You’ll polish three types of stories: the story that connects you to a pilot you are pitching, an origin story that helps you stand out from other TV writers, and a personal experience that you can pitch in a writers room to show that you are a good fit for a particular writing staff.
+You’ll polish three types of stories: an origin story that helps you stand out from other TV writers, a personal experience that demonstrates who you are as a writer and what kinds of stories you like to tell, and a personal experience that you can pitch in a writers room to show that you are a good fit for a particular writing staff.
 By the end of this class, you’ll be able to pitch yourself like an expert.

 Two Time Moth GrandSLAM winner, Moth Host